groupvine/gv-doc/2-members/z-membersImport.md

-Attributes, which can be used to save additional member information, and then personalize emails or target recipients based on their attribute value, can have their values set or removed by adding the attribute name to a column header and the member’s value for that attribute in their row.
-A "blank" cell will remove the attribute’s value for that member.
+Attributes, which can be used to save additional member information, and then personalize emails or target recipients based on their attribute value, can have their values set or removed by adding the attribute name to a column header and the member's value for that attribute in their row.
+A "blank" cell will remove the attribute's value for that member.

 Note

-* New text-based attributes can be created in an import file by simply adding a column with the attribute’s name in the header.
+* New text-based attributes can be created in an import file by simply adding a column with the attribute's name in the header.
 Other attribute types are required to be defined from your account.

-* A small number of attribute names are reserved, such as ‘Email’ and ‘Last Name.’
-A complete list of reserved attribute names are at the bottom of the Gear’s **Member Attributes** tab.
+* A small number of attribute names are reserved, such as ‘Email' and ‘Last Name.'
+A complete list of reserved attribute names are at the bottom of the Gear's **Member Attributes** tab.

 For example: